 Roth | McFarlane Hand Surgery Program

-The hand surgery program at HULC is the most comprehensive in Southwestern Ontario.
-HULC surgeons treat a wide variety of hand disorders, including tumors, nerve compression disorders, arthritis, Dupuytren's contracture and post-traumatic disorders.
+The hand surgery program at the Roth | McFarlane Hand and Upper Limb Centre is the most comprehensive in Southwestern Ontario.
+Our surgeons treat a wide variety of hand disorders, including tumors, nerve compression disorders, arthritis, Dupuytren's contracture and post-traumatic disorders.
 There is extensive expertise in the treatment of acute conditions such as upper limb and finger replantations, infections, tendon and nerve lacerations, and fractures and dislocations.
-HULC surgeons provide a local, regional and provincial resource for these acute conditions and also consult colleagues on a national level for secondary reconstruction of complex hand disorders.
-The hand surgery research program at HULC is well-known nationally and internationally.
+Our surgeons provide a local, regional and provincial resource for these acute conditions and also consult colleagues on a national level for secondary reconstruction of complex hand disorders.
+The hand surgery research program at the Roth | McFarlane Centre is well-known nationally and internationally.
 Clinical outcomes research has led to the development of patient-rated evaluation tools that are now used all over the world.
 The basic research on the molecular mechanisms of Dupuytren's contracture, a fibrosing condition of the hand is uncovering similarities to other conditions such as hypertrophic scarring, frozen shoulder syndrome and others, making it possible to envision, for the first time, a non-surgical treatment alternative for these conditions.
-The HULC unit trains post-residency fellows who want to develop a specialized practice in hand and upper extremity surgery.
+The Centre trains post-residency fellows who want to develop a specialized practice in hand and upper extremity surgery.
 Alumni of this program practice their craft worldwide.

 If you have a hand problem and are not a patient of one of our physicians, please see your family doctor for assessment.
-Your family doctor can make a referral to one of the Hand and Upper Limb surgeons, if necessary.
+Your family doctor can make a referral to one of our surgeons, if necessary.
 Please note that, due to overwhelming demand, our surgeons are forced to prioritize new referrals.
 Waiting times for each problem vary.
 A long wait time does not indicate that your problem is not important, but reflects the high demand on our services.